Ambulocetus: Limbs and girdles

 The leg proportions of Ambulocetus are similar to otters and seals, and American mammalogist Alfred Brazier Howell predicted similar proportions for a transitional cetacean in 1930.
-The femur measures 29 cm, a length similar to the presumably cursorial (capable of running) mesonychid Pachyaena.
+The femur measures 29 cm, a length similar to the presumably cursorial (capable of running) mesonychian Pachyaena.
 Archaeocete femora are generally much shorter.
-The femoral head is spherical and, at maximum, has a width of 3.86 cm, similar to Indocetus but much larger than mesonychids and Rodhocetus.
+The femoral head is spherical and, at maximum, has a width of 3.86 cm, similar to Indocetus but much larger than mesonychians and Rodhocetus.
 The trochanteric fossa, supporting the lateral rotator group at the hip, is quite deep, but other than this, the femur does not seem to have supported particularly strong extensor or flexor muscles.
-The femoral condyles of Ambulocetus are quite long compared to those of other archaeocetes and mesonychids, suggesting the knee was capable of hyperflexion (bending).
-The tibia is overall similar to those of mesonychids.
+The femoral condyles of Ambulocetus are quite long compared to those of other archaeocetes and mesonychians, suggesting the knee was capable of hyperflexion (bending).
+The tibia is overall similar to those of mesonychians.
 The feet are huge, probably longer than the femur.
 The toes are also relatively long, with the fourth digit measuring 17 cm in length.
 The fifth digit is slightly shorter and much less robust than the fourth.
 The phalanges of the toes are short, and end with a convex hoof.
 Like seals, the phalanges of both the hands and feet are flattened, which may have streamlined them to allow for webbed feet.